zigzag-tech/livestack/README.md

 Livestack aims at providing:

-- Stream & workflow based architecture.
+- Stream & liveflow based architecture.
 - Tools and patterns for realtime orchestration.
 - Simple, hassle-free bootstrap & deployment process for new AI project.
-- Graph-based workflows for better reasoning, visual inspection and debugging:
+- Graph-based liveflows for better reasoning, visual inspection and debugging:
   - Support for multiple input & output streams for every processing node
   - Visualization for easy inspection and debugging (as part of Livestack Cloud).
 - Built-in data persistence & validation of all in-app activities for easy inspection and model training.